-Nested transaction systems are being explored in a number of projects (e.g., see [6, 19, 16, 1]) as a means for organizing computations in a distributed system.
-Like ordinary transactions, nested transactions provide a simple mechanism for coping with concurrency and failures.
-In addition, nested transactions extend the usual notion of transactions [2, 15] to permit concurrency within a single action and to provide a greater degree of fault-tolerance, by isolating a transaction from a failure of one of its descendants.
+Nested transaction systems are being explored in a number of projects (e.g., see [6, 18, 15, 1]) as a means for organizing computations in a distributed system.
+Like ordinary transactions, nested transactions provide a simple means for coping with concurrency and failures.
+In addition, nested transactions extend the usual notion of transactions [2, 14] to permit concurrency within a single action and to provide a greater degree of fault-tolerance, by isolating a transaction from a failure of one of its descendants.

 In a distributed system, however, various factors, including node crashes and network delays, can result in orphaned computations: computations that are still running but whose results are no longer needed.
 For example, in the Argus system [6], the node making a remote request may give up because a network partition or some other problem makes it impossible to communicate with the other node.
 This may leave a process running at the called node; this process is an orphan.
-The orphan runs as a descendant of the transaction that made the call.
-Since the caller gives up by aborting the transaction that made the call, the orphan must not have any permanent effects on the observed state of the shared data.
+The orphan runs as a descendant of